shurik179/pov-library/README.md

 boards supported by this library, such as M4 and RP2040-based boards.
 Full list can be found at https://github.com/adafruit/Adafruit_TinyUSB_Arduino

+We recommend Adafruit Itsy Bitsy RP2040 board as a great and inexpensive option.

 ## Image format

-Individual images should be uploaded to the root directory of the flash drive.
+After starting the POV object in upload mode, individual images should be uploaded to the root directory of the flash drive.

 * Images must be in bitmap (BMP) format, with 24 bit color depth.
 Use any software you like to convert images in other formats to bmp - e.g. you can use Microsoft Paint 3D.

 * images are shown one **horizontal** line at a time.
 Thus, image width must match the number of LEDs on your strip.
+If necessary, rotate the image in software.

 * Maximal image size is 21000 pixels (e.g., it is enough for  72x288 or a 144x144
   pixel image).